Introduction to Virtual Brainstorming

 Individual vs. Group Brainstorming

-Both individual and group brainstorming are powerful methods for unlocking creativity.
+Both individual and group brainstorms are powerful methods for unlocking creativity.
 But each has benefits and drawbacks.

 In an individual brainstorming session, each participant can work at their own pace.
 There’s no pressure to generate ideas as quickly or slowly as the other members.
 And there’s no chance for any participant to shut down another’s ideas.
 Individual sessions can sometimes result in more ideas, since participants can brainstorm without ego.
 However, the quality of those ideas might suffer, since participants can’t benefit from discussion.

 More organizations are incorporating remote work into their day-to-day operations.
 Remote brainstorming is a great way to get the team together or solve hard problems or encourage individuals to get creative.
-As you plan the days ahead, think about getting a cross-functional team in a room together to cross-pollinate ideas.
-If you’re working on a creative project that involves copywriting or design, involving stakeholders from other parts of the organization helps with the flow of ideas and gets everyone on board much more quickly.
+As you plan the days ahead, think about getting a cross-functional team in a conference room together to cross-pollinate ideas; if your team is distributed, then make it a video conference.
+If you’re working on a creative project that involves copywriting or design, involving stakeholders from other parts of the organization helps with ideation and gets everyone on board much more quickly.

 Despite the numerous benefits, running a productive remote brainstorming session is a lot harder than it looks.
 Here are some common challenges and strategies for overcoming them.